PayPal Bug Bounty Program.

-In the event you breach any of these Program Terms or the terms and conditions of the PayPal Agreements, PayPal may immediately terminate your participation in the Bug Bounty Program and disqualify you from receiving any bounty payments.
+In the event (i) you breach any of these Program Terms or the terms and conditions of the PayPal Agreements; or (ii) PayPal determines, in its sole discretion that your continued participation in the Bug Bounty Program could adversely impact PayPal (including, but not limited to, presenting any threat to PayPal’s systems, security, finances and/or reputation) PayPal may immediately terminate your participation in the Bug Bounty Program and disqualify you from receiving any bounty payments.

-In addition to any indemnification obligations you may have under the PayPal Agreements, you agree to defend, indemnify and hold PayPal, our parent, Affiliates and the officers, directors, agents, joint venturers, employees and suppliers of PayPal, our parent, or our Affiliates, harmless from any claim or demand (including attorneys’ fees) made or incurred by any third party due to or arising out of your Submissions, your breach of these Program Terms and/or your improper use of the Bug Bounty Program.
+In addition to any indemnification obligations you may have under the PayPal Agreements, you agree to defend, indemnify and hold PayPal, its subsidiaries, affiliates and the officers, directors, agents, joint ventures, employees and suppliers of PayPal, its subsidiaries, or our affiliates, harmless from any claim or demand (including attorneys’ fees) made or incurred by any third party due to or arising out of your Submissions, your breach of these Program Terms and/or your improper use of the Bug Bounty Program.

 Changes to Program Terms

-The Bug Bounty Program is subject to change or cancellation by PayPal at any time, without notice.
-As such, PayPal may amend these Program Terms at any time by posting a revised version on our website.
+The Bug Bounty Program, including its policies, is subject to change or cancellation by PayPal at any time, without notice.
+As such, PayPal may amend these Program Terms and/or its policies at any time by posting a revised version on our website.
 By continuing to participate in the Bug Bounty Program after PayPal posts any such changes, you accept the Program Terms, as modified.